-PG-4.501 EMPLOYEE ATTENDANCE
+PG-4.16 EMPLOYEE ATTENDANCE

-SEC.
-1. ATTENDANCE
+Sec.
+1. Attendance

-RMA expects all employees to conduct themselves in a professional manner during their employment.
+RMA/Texas, Inc. expects all employees to conduct themselves in a professional manner during their employment.
 This includes practicing good attendance habits.
-All employees should regard coming to work on time, working their shift as scheduled, and arriving and leaving at the scheduled time as essential functions of their jobs.
+Coming to work on time, working their shift as scheduled, and arriving and leaving at the scheduled time are all essential functions of each RMA employee's job.

-RMA has established the following policies for employee attendance:
+RMA/Texas, Inc. has established the following policies for employee attendance:

 - 1. Employees should arrive to work and be at their assigned duty station no later than their scheduled start time. - 2.
 Employees should remain at their duty station unless the needs of the job require being elsewhere or as authorized by their supervisor, except during authorized breaks. - 3.
 Employees should take only the time normally allowed for breaks as authorized by their supervisor. - 4.
-Non-salaried/non-exempt employees should leave promptly at the end of their scheduled workday, unless given permission by their supervisor to work past that time.

-- 5. Employees should call in and personally notify a supervisor if they will be absent or tardy, unless a verifiable emergency makes it impossible to do so. - 6.
+Non-salaried/non-exempt employees should leave promptly at the end of their scheduled workday, unless given permission by their supervisor to work past that time. - 5.
+Employees should call in and personally notify a supervisor if they will be absent or tardy, unless a verifiable emergency makes it impossible to do so. - 6.
 In addition to any time clock or time-recording system RMA may implement, time keeping for non-exempt employees must be done weekly and manually using RMA's approved time sheets.